 Atopic hand eczema

-A genetic predisposition to neurodermatitis, hay fever or allergic asthma is known as atopy.
+A genetic predisposition to atopic dermatitis, hay fever or allergic asthma is known as atopy.
 People with this atopic predisposition have three times as high a risk of developing hand eczema as the average for the population because the protective barrier of their skin is often disrupted.

-The symptoms can vary widely and also differ in terms of severity:
+The symptoms differ greatly and also vary in severity:

 - Dry, scaling skin